dfrnoch/fresh/README.md

 #### Configuration

-Run `fresh -g` to generate a default config file; this will save it to the default config dir.
+Both server and client will check for a `config.toml` file in the OS-specific default config dir and directory from which the binary was run.
 You'll probably want to at least set the server address.
-The config options are
+The config options are:

 - `address`: This specifies the IP address and port of the server that the client should connect to.
 To override the default value, use the `-a`